virtuallyconnecting/vc/README.md

 1. Creating a place and sustainable maintenance process for a set of standard documentation and templates for Virtually Connecting.
 Tagged as #VCDocumentation and/or #VCTemplates
 1. Collecting a current list of Virtually Connecting members and their roles/abilities.
 Tagged as #VCMembership

-Visit our [CONTRIBUTING page](CONTRIBUTING.md) to learn how you can join our work.
+Visit our [CONTRIBUTING page](CONTRIBUTING.md) to learn how you can contribute to the first project listed above.